NewPZP/mybooklet/11 雅思学习/02 艾登英语的学习梳理/11 getting ready for bed and going to sleep.md

 - slippers - soft, warm shoes that are worn only inside the house
 - to pull back
 	- pull back the curtains to see who was at the front door
+	- pull back the covers, pull up the covers
 - covers - the layers of fabric that cover a bed
 - to fluff - to make something larger and softer by hitting or brushing it
 - overhead - on the ceiling; over one's head